system-verification/cs-vscode-ext-ast/README.md

 npm run build
 ```

 After this sequence, `.vscode-test/` contains the downloaded VS Code + ChromeDriver pair, your VSIX payload is staged, the tokenized settings file exists, and the TypeScript sources are compiled.
-Whenever you are ready to execute the suite, re-export the token if you start a new shell and run `npm test`.
+Whenever you are ready to execute the suite, re-export the token if you start a new shell and run `npm test out/tests/testXX.js`.

 When a token is updated in **local.json**, rerun:
 - npm run prepare:token